QuantEcon/lecture-stats/lectures/multivariate_normal.md

 The iterative algorithm just described is a version of the celebrated **Kalman filter**.

-We describe the Kalman filter  and some applications of it in {doc}`A First Look at the Kalman Filter <dle:kalman>`
+We describe the Kalman filter  and some applications of it in {doc}`A First Look at the Kalman Filter <kalman>`

 ## Classic Factor Analysis Model